 Communication: All communications by the instructor will be during the class and via NJIT e-mail.
 It is your responsibility to check your NJIT e-mail regularly.
-Expect an e-mail response/reply from the instructor on Mon - Fri between 9 am - 5 pm
+Expect an e-mail response/reply from the instructor only on Monday - Friday between 9am - 5pm.

 Lectures/Class: Some weekly lectures will start with quizzes.
 During the class, the instructor can often ask you to work on a problem or brainstorm ideas with the people next to you and you will be called on to provide one or more of your answers.
-The goal of this in-class work is to get you started on a problem (not necessarily finished) that will then be discussed.
+The goal of this in-class work and discussion is to get you started on a problem (not necessarily to finish) and improve how you think about the problem which will then be discussed.
+Lectures will NOT be recorded for subsequent access to students; therefore, students have the burden of making up for missed lectures.
 Please be respectful to the course instructor and your classmates.
 You should always bring a pencil and calculator with you to class.
 Please put your cell phones on silent or turned off during class.

-Lecture Notes: Copies of the notes used in class will be posted on Canvas throughout the semester before lectures.
+Lecture Notes: Copies of the notes used in class will be posted on Canvas throughout the semester before lecture.
 It is highly recommended that you download or print out or have access to the set of lecture notes to follow along during lecture.